archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 The additional namespace configuration in package.json and npm init command necessary for a Javascript Core library do not apply here since we will include the files through a relative path.

-Simply create the necessary folders and code away.
+Create the necessary folders and code away.

 ```shell
 # From the Collection's root folder, create your shared stylesheets path